Pals: A Magnificent Medieval Village

 Pals today

-Although the medieval part of the town had fallen into some neglect with the passing centuries, in 1973 it was declared a “Site of Historic Interest” and was beautifully restored to the condition you see it in today.
-It makes for a very interesting hour or two strolling around and reading the history in greater depth than is possible to go into here.
-You can read the story of each important building in Catalan, Spanish, French and English, and when you’re done, there is a very pleasant Main Square where one can sit and take in the atmosphere while enjoying a beer, coffee or ice cream.
-If you’re hungrier, there are several good restaurants in the town as well.
+Although the medieval part of the town had fallen into neglect over the centuries, it was declared a “Site of Historic Interest” in 1973.
+It was beautifully restored to its current condition.
+It makes for an njoyable hour or two strolling around and reading the history in greater depth than is possible to go into here.
+You can read the story of each important building in Catalan, Spanish, French, and English.
+When you’re done, there is a pleasant Main Square where you can sit and take in the atmosphere while enjoying a beer, coffee, or ice cream.
+If you’re hungry, there are several good restaurants in the town as well.

 Rice being harvested in the traditional manner in Pals